danr/proptest/README.md

-# QuickCheck for TypeScript
+# Property-based testing for TypeScript and JavaScript

 This is an implementation of property-based testing a'la QuickCheck for TypeScript.
-(It works with plain JavaScript and languages like CoffeeScript too)
+It works with plain JavaScript and languages like CoffeeScript too.

 Shrinking is done by generating lazy rose trees of values directly.
 This means that you can map and chain generators and get correct